rbarton124/ConceptWhitening-revision/README.md

 ├── concept_val
 │   ├── wing
 │   │   ├── ...
-├── mappings.json  (may also reside at data/CUB, used for advanced subspace logic) └── ...
+├── mappings.json  (may also reside at data/CUB, required for advanced hl->ll mapping)
+└── ...
 ```